 P.S. – Bored with Facebook, My Space, LinkedIn and Twitter?
 The U.S. Department of Homeland Security (DHS) has created a social networking site entitled “Our Border”.
 We have already made friends, uploaded photos and videos and posted our first blog entry.
 We’re hooked!

-Our August 2009 Immigration Trivia Quiz was entitled “Let’s Play”.
-See
+10. Winner of our August 2009 Immigration Trivia Quiz

 Certified Specialist in Immigration Law, State Bar of California (1988 – present), Former U.S. Immigration & Naturalization Service Trial Attorney (1976-82), Board of Governors, American Immigration Lawyers Association (1988-97)

 Law Offices of Carl Shusterman, 600 Wilshire Blvd., Suite 1550, Los Angeles, California 90017,